API Reference

 AppGuard SDK iOS API Reference

-This document is a programming guide that explains how to use the API in the nProtect AppGuard iOS SDK.
+This document explains how to use the APIs provided by the nProtect AppGuard iOS SDK.

 |---|---|